-11 A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
+A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
 Each/All - The intentional inclusion and recognition of every individual and the many cultural identities they navigate (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

 Diverse - Representative of the experiences and cultural identities of individuals and community (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

-Supports fina health cialGains basic finance and accounting knowledge and skills to assess the overall fiscal health of the AssociationTraining Considerations Learns the simple and easy method for reading financial statements, audit reports, and budgets and how to spot red flags Identifies Association risk and how to effectively assess and manage risk Training Considerations Gains an understanding of the components of a sound investment policy, different types of investments and risk assessment to protect cash and investments Identifies experts and resources with an emphasis on utilizing persons of color and women-owned businesses whenever possible to aid and support the Association with maximizing opportunities and mitigating risks Training Considerations Learns how the Diverse Asset Managers Initiative (DAMI) benefits the Association's pension fund, while at the same time promotes diversity among asset management firms Utilizes data a analyzes trend inform decisio making 12 s to the impact on Association sustainability and decision making Builds member support for Association strategic goals and objectives by raising awareness of trends and data which include the impact of diverse identities Training Considerations Explores evaluating the mission statement of the affiliate or local and how best to establish strategic goals in order to allocate resources towards programs that provide benefit and add value for the members Utilizes ratios and trends to support responsible decision making and to support Association strategic plans, and strategies for membership and financial growth Training Considerations Introduces leaders to the long-term financial planning process; identifies the strengths, weaknesses, opportunities, and threats that the affiliate or local may be facing and how best to create new business models as a result of this assessment
+Supports financia health Gains basic finance and accounting knowledge and skills to assess the overall fiscal health of the Association Learning Considerations Learns the simple and easy method for reading financial statements, audit reports, and budgets and how to spot red flags that may signal financial trouble Identifies Association risk and how to effectively assess and manage risk.
+Accurately analyzes disparate data and information to identify root causes of problems Learning Considerations Gains an understanding of the components of a sound investment policy, different types of investments and risk assessment to protect cash and investments Engages in responsible decision making to identifies experts and resources with an emphasis on utilizing persons of color and women-owned businesses whenever possible to aid and support the Association with maximizing opportunities and mitigating risks Learning Considerations Learns how the Diverse Asset Managers Initiative (DAMI) benefits the Association's pension fund, while at the same time promotes diversity among asset management firms Utilizes data and analyzes trends t inform decision making 11 Identifies sources of union, financial and educational data to assess the impact on Association sustainability and decision making Learning Considerations Learns how to utilize your Association's membership data along with its available cash flow to organize the Association Builds member support for Association strategic goals and objectives by raising awareness of trends and data which include the impact of diverse identities Learning Considerations Explores evaluating the mission statement of the affiliate or local and how best to establish strategic goals in order to allocate resources towards programs that provide benefit and add value for the members Utilizes ratios and trends to support responsible decision making and to support Association strategic plans, and strategies for membership and financial growth.
+Accurately analyzes disparate data and information to identify root causes of problems Learning Considerations Introduces leaders to the long-term financial planning process; identifies the strengths, weaknesses, opportunities, and threats that the affiliate or local may be facing and how best to create new business models as a result of this assessment

-12 A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
+A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
 Each/All - The intentional inclusion and recognition of every individual and the many cultural identities they navigate (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

 Diverse - Representative of the experiences and cultural identities of individuals and community (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).